This shrimp ceviche recipe features gently poached shrimp cured in a zippy citrus marinade with avocado, tomato, jalapeno, and cilantro.

 ingredients of shrimp ceviche including shrimp, lemons, limes, an orange, avocado, cilantro, tomatoes, shallots a jalapeno, salt and pepper.

-The ingredients for this ceviche recipe are easily found at most grocery stores year-round.
+The ingredients for this ceviche recipe are easily found at most grocery stores.
 If there ever was a fresh-is-best recipe, this is it.
 Ripe and fresh will make all the difference with this dish.

-• Shrimp: Shrimp is sweet and meaty, so it holds up well to bold citrusy flavor.
-This versatile recipe can be tailored to your tastes.
-Sliced halibut, sea bass, or snapper are also good options.
+• Shrimp: Shrimp is sweet and meaty, so it holds up well to bold citrusy flavors, but you can also use sliced halibut, sea bass, or snapper if shrimp isn’t your thing.

 • Shallots: Sweet and mild, shallots add depth without overpowering.
 Small red onion also works well.

 • Jalapeño: A jalapeño adds a good kick.
-However, if you don’t like spice, there is an easy fix.
-Simply, remove the seeds to make the pepper much milder.
+However, if you don’t like spice, simply remove the seeds to make the pepper much milder.
 If even a little spice is too much, leave the jalapeño off.
+And, if you’re a fan of sweet and spicy combos, try adding grilled mango to the mix.

 • Cilantro: Cilantro adds freshness.
-If you don’t like it, substitute with parsley.
+If you don’t like it, substitute with parsley or leave it out.

-• Kosher salt and black pepper: A pinch of salt and pepper brings out the flavors.
+• Kosher salt and black pepper: A pinch of salt and pepper brings out the flavors of the other ceviche ingredients.

 How to Make Shrimp Ceviche

-This shrimp ceviche is super easy, the most difficult part is peeling the shrimp which is actually quite simple.
+This shrimp ceviche recipe is super easy, the most difficult part is peeling the shrimp, which is actually quite simple.
 If it’s your first time, check out our full guide to buying and cooking shrimp.
-Once those shrimp are prepped, the rest comes together in minutes and just needs a half hour or so to soak in all the flavor.
+Once those shrimp are prepped, the rest comes together in minutes.

 • Get ready: Peel and devein one pound of shrimp.

-• Poach the shrimp: Set a bowl of ice water next to your stove.
+• Poach the shrimp, then chill in ice: Set a bowl of ice water next to your stove.
 Fill a medium saucepan with water and bring it to a boil.
 Add the shrimp and cook until just pink, about 1 minute.
-Use a slotted spoon to remove the shrimp and immediately dunk it into the ice water.
+Use a slotted spoon to remove the shrimp and immediately dunk them into the ice water.
 This will stop the residual heat from overcooking the shrimp.
-Let it sit for about 5 minutes, then drain well. shrimp cooking in a pot of water.cooked shrimp in a bowl of ice water with a spoon.
+Let it sit for about 5 minutes, then drain well. cooked shrimp in a bowl of ice water with a spoon.

-• Marinate the shrimp in citrus: Chop the shrimp into small pieces and add to a medium glass bowl (or non-reactive bowl) bowl.
+• Marinate the shrimp in citrus: Chop the shrimp into small pieces and add to a medium glass bowl.
 Add 1 cup lime juice, 1/2 cup lemon juice, and 2 tablespoons of orange juice.
 Stir in 2 finely chopped shallots.
 Make sure the shrimp is covered well with the citrus juice.
-If your shrimp isn’t well covered, transfer to a smaller bowl or add more juice.
-Cover the bowl and set in the fridge for 30 minutes to 1 hour.
+If your shrimp isn’t covered, transfer to a smaller bowl or add more juice.
+Cover the bowl and set it in the fridge for 30 minutes to 1 hour.

 • Serve: Transfer the ceviche to a serving bowl.
-Zest on 1 lemon to garnish.
+Garnish with the zest of 1 lemon.
 Serve this shrimp ceviche recipe immediately, with your favorite tortilla chips. a bowl of shrimp ceviche with a wooden spoon on a plate of tortilla chips.

 The safety of traditional shrimp ceviche depends entirely on the shrimp.
 While citrus juice has antimicrobial properties, it doesn’t fully “cook” the crustacean in the same way as, say, poaching.
 Like sushi, ceviche is totally safe as long as the shrimp is fresh and free of any harmful bacteria or parasites.

-In this recipe, the shrimp is cooked first in boiling water which adds a layer of safety to the dish.
+In this recipe, the shrimp is gently poached, which adds a layer of safety to the dish.
 As with any ceviche recipe, though, you should start with high-quality fresh shrimp purchased from a reputable source.

 a hand lifting shrimp ceviche on a tortilla chip from a bowl of ceviche.